Skip to main content

 Pricing varies widely.
 Mixpanel offers a generous free tier at 20M events/month.
 Amplitude's free Starter plan is limited to 50K MTUs.
 Heap starts free at 10K monthly sessions.
 PostHog Cloud has a free tier for up to 1M events/month.
 Paid tiers typically start at $25-50/month and scale with event volume.
 Enterprise plans are custom-priced and often require annual contracts.
 Budget carefully event-based pricing can become expensive for high-volume apps.

 They serve different purposes.
-Google Analytics (GA4) tells you about web traffic, acquisition channels, and page-level behavior it is marketing analytics.
+Google Analytics (GA4) tells you about web traffic, acquisition channels, and page-level behavior it's marketing analytics.
 Product analytics tools like Mixpanel or Amplitude tell you about in-product user behavior which features drive retention, where users drop off in onboarding funnels, and what power users do differently.
 If your product is a website only, GA4 may be sufficient.
-If it is a web or mobile app with logged-in users, you need product analytics.
+If it's a web or mobile app with logged-in users, you need product analytics.

 Five factors matter most: (1) event tracking setup autocapture (Heap) vs manual instrumentation (Mixpanel, Amplitude) vs warehouse-native (Mixpanel's newer offering), (2) self-serve capability can PMs answer their own questions without analysts or SQL, (3) analytics depth funnel analysis, retention curves, cohort tracking, and user path analysis, (4) pricing model event-based vs user-based vs session-based, and how it scales with growth, (5) data ownership and integration cloud-only, self-hosted (PostHog), or warehouse-native approaches.